Light scattering calculator: coated sphere

-Range editors for the particle size and scattering angle accept any inputs that are consistent with the abstract range definition (with one exception detailed further in this section).
+Range editors for the particle size and scattering angle (see a sample scattering angle editor, named Theta range editor) accept any inputs that are consistent with the abstract range definition (with one exception detailed further in this section).
 Thus, range definitions may be accepted and displayed in the main form that do not fulfill either the calculation parameters' limits (click the Limits menu item) for the relevant variables, or algorithm requirements.
 The data are validated only when you click the Run button.

-One of the range parameters is always calculated.
-You can force a parameter to be calculated (i.e. not editable) by clicking the corresponding radio button in the Calc column of the range editor form.
-You can preview the effects of changing a range parameter by clicking Apply to apply the change.
+One of the range items is always calculated.
+This item's Calc radio button is selected.
+You can force an item to be calculated (i.e. not editable) by clicking the corresponding radio button in the Calc column of the range editor form.
+You can preview the effects of changing a range item by clicking Apply to apply the change.
 If satisfied, click Ok to accept it.
 You can also click Ok right away after any parameter change.

 Output as a function of ...